-OPEN SPACE RESEARCH AND MONITORING APPLICATION INSTRUCTIONS
+OC PARKS RESEARCH AND MONITORING APPLICATION INSTRUCTIONS

-Research and Monitoring on the open space is subject to landowner review and approval.
-The Research and Monitoring Application is a mechanism for ensuring that established Best Practices are committed and adhered to while such activities are being conducted on OC Parks and City of Irvine open space lands.
+Research and Monitoring within OC Parks facilities and lands is subject to landowner review and approval.
+The Research and Monitoring Application is a mechanism for ensuring that established Best Practices are committed and adhered to while such activities are being conducted on OC Parks lands.
 Best Practice policies and procedures are necessary to protect open space resources in the public trust and minimize liability to the resources, the public and the landowners.
-OC Parks and the City and reserve the right to review and evaluate the value of any project proposed for the open space, and issuance of a permit is at their respective discretion alone.
+OC Parks reserves the right to review and evaluate the value of any project proposed for the open space, and issuance of a permit is at their respective discretion alone.